tyrtyrych/BeginningJavaScript/01-variables/readme.md

 when you get a Syntax Error.

 3. Declare and define a variable that stores your name.
-Using that variable, construct a new variable that represents a greeting by concatentating "Hello" in front of your name.
+Using that variable, construct a new variable that represents a greeting by concatenating "Hello" in front of your name.
 For example, we'd want to store the value "Hello Semmy" in a variable, where "Semmy" is stored in another variable.